Canva Review (2023) — All the Pros and Cons

 Canva Docs lets you use all of Canva’s design tools, templates, brand kits and stock visuals when creating a document, giving you a quick way to create attractive, on-brand content that ‘pops’ off the page or screen.

-(There are over 310 templates available that are specifically for creating documents with — these include project proposal, press release, style guide and student journal templates).
+There are over 1,400 Canva templates available that are specifically for creating documents with — these include project proposal, press release, style guide and student journal templates.

-But Canva Docs does offer something unique that you won’t yet find in traditional desktop publishing apps: its new ‘Magic Write’ tool.
+But Canva Docs does offer something that you won’t always find in traditional desktop publishing apps: a new ‘Magic Write’ tool.
 This is an ‘AI-powered’ text generator that Canva claims can automatically create the content for your document — you give it an article or paragraph title and let it come up with the copy for you.
+In fact, you can even give it instructions regarding a ‘brand voice’ to use (i.e., a writing style that is consistent with your corporate tone of voice).

 Testing the Magic Write feature